krrishnakumarkp75/Pytorch-Citiscape-Dataset-viewer/README.md

-# Image-Segmentation-Data-loaders
-A Simple PyTorch  Data Loader for City Scape Datasets
+# A  PyTorch  Data Loader for cityscapes-dataset
+# cityscapes-dataset contains three main folder thats of interest  for any be

+import torch
+import numpy as np